Rochelle, Texas: History

 Although Rochelle is unincorporated, it has a post office, with the ZIP code of 76872.

 Education

 Public education in the community of Rochelle is provided by the Rochelle Independent School District and home to the Rochelle High School Hornets.
 The district covers a large portion of northeastern McCulloch County.

+Demographics

+Rochelle first appeared as a census-designated place in the 2020 U.S. census.